lampij/Rustbik/README.md

 - [ ] Move out of console project and into library
 - [ ] Expose cube to command line to allow for solving by hand.
 - [ ] **Programmatically solve the cube**

+___

+# Solution Log #1
+Shuffling random moves didn't make it happen in any reasonable amount of time.
+It turns out that, given the insane total permutations of a rubiks cube (something like 43 quintillion), it wasn't good enough to solve over an 8 hour period.

+I need to turn to something smarter....